• HOME

 Plan the rehearsal

 It is better if you can do a rehearsal before the wedding.
-This is a great time to go over your wedding rehearsals are done to “practice” how things “will” happen at your wedding.
+This is a great time to go over your wedding rehearsals is done to “practice” how things “will” happen at your wedding.

 There is usually a focus on the ceremony part for rehearsals as there will be other people involved.
 From walking down the aisle, the timing, the vows, the order of ceremony, who will sit where, and other similar activities.